 Take care not to over-mix!
 Stop mixing as soon as no visible streaks of dry flour remain in the batter.

 Fill each muffin cup ¾ of the way full and bake for 12-15 minutes.
 A toothpick inserted into the center should come out with only a few moist crumbs attached.
 This is how you know the cupcakes are perfectly baked.

 I like to bake 1 pan at a time because I feel like the heat is distributed more evenly this way.

 Cool the cupcakes in the pan for 10 minutes.
 Remove them and set them on a wire rack to cool completely.

 Once the cupcakes are completely cool, frost them with vanilla buttercream.
 I have an entire post dedicated to making American buttercream.
 Head over to see my best tips and tricks before whipping up your own.

 The frosting on today’s recipe is a slightly modified version but the steps and techniques are exactly the same.

 I hope you make these perfect vanilla cupcakes and enjoy them as much as I do!

 What frosting flavors pair well with vanilla cupcakes?

 I’ve included vanilla frosting with the recipe but there are many frosting flavors that pair well with vanilla cupcakes.
-My chocolate buttercream, raspberry frosting, coconut buttercream, and Nutella frosting are some really great options.
+My chocolate buttercream, raspberry frosting, coconut buttercream, lemon buttercream frosting, and Nutella frosting are some really great options.